Typhoon Sinlaku (2002): Taiwan

+China

 The threat of Typhoon Sinlaku prompted 640,000 people in eastern China to evacuate, including 48,000 people near Wenzhou who worked on aquaculture farms.
 About 100,000 troops were put on standby before the storm struck to assist in its aftermath.
 Eight flights were canceled due to the storm.
 Upon making landfall, the typhoon dropped heavy rainfall along its path, including a 24‑hour total of 215 mm where it moved ashore.
 Several cities reported over 100 mm in a 12‑hour period.
 The rainfall caused the Huangpu River to rise to above-normal levels, which prompted officials to close 1,000 floodgates to prevent flooding in Shanghai.
 In Wenzhou, Sinlaku produced a peak wind gust of 204 km/h, which was the highest gust in the city on record.
 High waves just south of the city, estimated at 16.2 m, wrecked five fishing piers and a large boat.
 Typhoon-force wind gusts were observed along the coast of Fujian and Zhejiang provinces.
 About 58,000 houses were damaged or destroyed in the two provinces; this included 3,800 destroyed houses in Wenzhou where the storm struck.
 The high winds downed trees onto power lines, leaving areas without power.
 About 97,000 ha of crop fields were wrecked.
 Many schools and businesses were closed during the storm.
 Overall damage was estimated at $709 million (¥5.88 billion 2002 CNY), and there were 28 deaths in the country; most of the deaths were caused by collapsing houses.
 Officials distributed food and thousands of tents and blankets to residents who lost their homes.